JohBag/WST-Discord-Bot/readme.md

 ### Enter Keys

-Add a config.json file to the main folder with the following variables.
+Create a folder called 'json' to the main folder, and add a new file named 'config.json'.
+The config file should have the following variables.
 Keys are provided upon request from the bot developer (Elethia).

     {
         "token": "TOKEN_HERE",
         "clientId": "CLIENT_ID_HERE",
         "guildId": "GUILD_ID_HERE",
+        "apiKey": "API_KEY_HERE",
         "speechKey": "SPEECH_KEY_HERE",
         "speechRegion": "REGION_HERE",
         "warcraftlogsToken": "WCL_TOKEN_HERE"